Stammering is just different

 I still struggle some days more than others but that's normal, right?
 Every day I'm learning new ways to live with my stammer and that's okay.
 Your stammer isn't a weakness, it's a part of you which doesn't need to be hidden away!

 Would you like to write your own article?
-See our Share Your Story page or email to find out how.
+See Submit Something For The Site to find out how.